jayzheng98/jayzheng98.github.io/_projects/project2.md

 ### Environment data
 **1.** This dimension is generally based on the topology of the target system and includes attributes such as OS and IP of the equipment.
 It not only models the physical composition of the environment, but also acts as a bridge between <u>behavior data</u> and <u>cyber threat intelligence (CTI)</u>
  - *The environment data of this project has been provided in [Section 2](#simulation-range).
-It is represented as the "asset" entity in the following work*
+It is represented as the "asset" ontology in the following work*

-### CTI
+### General security CTI
-**1.** There are 2 kinds of CTI sources in my KG: General security CTI and Specific railway CTI

-**2. General security CTI** is completed with the help of existing achievement.
+**1.** General security CTI is completed with the help of existing achievement.
 MITRE developed an [open source](https://github.com/center-for-threat-informed-defense/tram/) platform "[TRAM](https://medium.com/mitre-engenuity/tram-advancing-research-into-automated-ttp-identification-in-threat-reports-2d868fecc791)".
 As shown below, TRAM can associate the input attack procedure (left) with the ATT&CK techniques and tactics (right) to help generate CTI in the form of "TTPs"

 <div align="center"> <img alt="p2-10" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-10.png?raw=true" width="660px"> </div><br>

-**3.** Through the TRAM platform and manual verification, we've generated the **general security CTI** of some common attacks, which could be easily transformed into graph structure
+**2.** Through the TRAM platform and manual verification, we've generated the **general security CTI** of some common attacks, which could be easily transformed into graph structure
  - *The table below shows an example of the reformatted "file stealing" attack*

 ||Tactic|Technique| Procedure |